FireKeyz/FireKeyz/README.md

 - 👋 Hi, I’m @FireKeyz
-- 👀 I’m interested in Java
+- 👀 I’m interested in Software Design & Deveopment Java
-- 🌱 I’m currently learning Spring
+- 🌱 I primarily code in Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...